How to Plan a Road Trip – The Definitive Guide 2023

 13. Voltage Sensitive Relay (VSR)

-This ensures that only the second battery is used to draw power when the engine is off ensuring that the starting battery cannot be discharged.
-Some VSRs have an LED indicator on them indicating the unit’s operating status.
+This ensures that only the second battery draws power when the engine is off, ensuring the starting battery cannot be discharged.
+Some VSRs have an LED indicator indicating the unit’s operating status.

 18. Planning a Road Trip by RV / Campervan / Motorhome

-Being first-time campervanners, it was totally new to us and we loved it.
+Being first-time motorhomers, it was totally new to us, and we loved it.
 The whole idea of road-tripping and living out of a campervan was liberating.

 Below are some important considerations for campervan preparation for a road trip.